Shay's Articles & Columns

 The dogs - Jackson and Spike

-Kevin was a den leader of his son's Cub Scout den in Pack 1758 in Rockville, Md., for three years until May 2011.
+Kevin has been a den leader of his son's Cub Scout den in Pack 1758 in Rockville, Md., and supports his daughter's Girl Scout Troop 2886 in Rockville.
 He has coached his son's and daughter's basketball teams, and helped coach his son's baseball team.
-He also takes his daughter to Brownie Scout meetings and son to Boy Scout activities, and helps with his kids' science projects and related school activities.
+He also has helped with his kids' science projects and related school activities.

-He has served on the board of organizations such as Rainbow Bridge, a youth advocacy group in Dallas, and the Dallas chapter of the ACLU.
+He is a longtime member of the Sierra Club and has served on the board of organizations such as Rainbow Bridge, a youth advocacy group in Dallas, and the Dallas chapter of the ACLU.
 He has written about and participated in projects that advocate for issues related to human rights, justice, the environment, world peace, and other causes.
 As one of his heroes, 19th-century writer, naturalist, and activist Henry David Thoreau, said, "How vain it is to sit down to write when you have not stood up to live."

 In 1984-85, Kevin stood up and walked more than 5,000 miles across the U.S. and Europe with a group of people to call for an end to the Cold War with the former Soviet Union.
 A Wikipedia page on that project is here.